GitHub for Startups: Editor's Take

 How does GitHub compare to alternatives?

-GitHub is one of the strongest options in the developer tools category.
-See our full GitHub alternatives comparison to evaluate it against Algolia and Twilio.
+GitHub is one of the strongest options in the developer & it category.
+See our full GitHub alternatives comparison to evaluate it against Google Cloud and Scaleway.

 Should I claim the GitHub startup deal?

-If developer tools is part of your stack, yes.
-The SaaSOffers GitHub deal gives you Free Team plan (1 year) — verified, free to claim, and takes minutes to activate.
+If developer & it is part of your stack, yes.
+The SaaSOffers GitHub deal gives you Free Team plan (1 year), verified, free to claim, and takes minutes to activate.

 Ready to try GitHub?